Fenix3123/FenixCreditUnion/README.md

 USER="Your username"
 PASSWORD="mysql passsword"
 - Once you have a connection to the Mysql databse create these tables
-- copy paste lines 13 to 39 in Mysql workbrench
-CREATE TABLE users (
-    user_ID int NOT NULL auto_increment,
+- copy paste the CREATE TABLE's below in Mysql workbrench CREATE TABLE users ( user_ID int NOT NULL auto_increment, name varchar(255),
-    name varchar(255),